 All entry on the property is at own risk.

 Please RSVP to stevekramermusic@gmail.com if you are planning on attending the Music Salon of Sarasota.
-All musicians and artists interested in performing are required to submit a letter of interest, a biography, professional photo with instrument(s), and ensemble info.
+All musicians and artists interested in performing can contact Steve Kramer or submit a letter of interest, a biography, professional photo with instrument(s), and ensemble info.

-The earliest Music Salons are believed to have sprung out of Italy, soon populating France during the 17th and 18th centuries.
-During the Age of Enlightenment and the French Revolution, the Music Salon became a seat for lively political debate.
-Austria and Germany were also on the forefront of embracing the Music Salon.
+The earliest (documented) music salons are believed to have sprung out of Italy, soon populating France during the 17th and 18th centuries.
+During the Age of Enlightenment and the French Revolution, the music salon became a seat for lively political debate, and functioned as the most intimate spaces of artistic refuge, cultural dialogues, and the utmost desirable preservation of human connection during historical pockets of upheavel.
+Austria and Germany were also on the forefront of embracing the music salon.
 The musical events shaped a platform for women dominating numerous art forms and enjoying principal positions.
-Composers, and performers would play instrumental music that often was sentimental, beautiful, fun, and suitable for a chamber room setting rather than the concert hall.
-Composers and performers associated with the salons include, Frantz Josef Haydn, Wolfgang Amadeus Mozart, Ludwig van Beethoven, Frederic Chopin, Carl Maria von Weber, Franz Liszt, Svitoslav Richter, and many others.
-Salons also helped change the ways money was allocated for the arts and public institutions, and by creating social awareness.
-The Music Salon was once upon a time a small gathering of specific people—of elite people.
+Performers and composers would play instrumental music that often was sentimental, beautiful, fun, and suitable for a chamber room setting rather than the concert hall.
+Composers associated with the music salon include, Frantz Josef Haydn, Wolfgang Amadeus Mozart, Ludwig van Beethoven, Frederic Chopin, Carl Maria von Weber, Franz Liszt, and the greatest performers of all times such as Fritz Kreisler, Jascha Heifetz, Emanuel Feuerman, Anton Rubinstein, Gregor Piatigorsky, Jacque Thibaud, Pablo Sarasate, Pau Casals, Svitoslav Richter, Sergei Rachmaninoff, and many many more.
+The music salon also helped change the ways money was allocated for the arts and public institutions, and by creating social awareness.
+The music salon was once upon a time a small gathering of specific people—of elite people.
 It was held in a designated room in the house used for the reception of visitors.
-During the 19th century, composers, musicians, and very fine people from the aristocracy would meet in Music Salons and enjoy listening to great music, such as the Lobkowitz, Schwarzenberg, Lichnowsky and many more.
+During the 19th century, composers, musicians, and very fine people from the family-aristocracy would meet in Music Salons and enjoy listening to great music, among the prominent Mendelssohn family, the Itzig and von Arnstein families, and the families of Lobkowitz, Schwarzenberg, Lichnowsky.